BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 Gayle Meeks is the Technical Director for Perkins&Will’s Toronto and Ottawa studios.
 Since graduating from TMU’s Bachelor of Architecture program in 2004, she has worked across multiple sectors with a variety of client groups in Canada and the UK.
 Her primary areas of focus are construction documentation and contract administration, collaborating with multidisciplinary teams to provide innovative solutions for delivering complex designs.
 While providing oversight to all aspects of technical delivery at Perkins&Will, Gayle continues to work in contract administration, as she believes the best way to learn about buildings is by watching them get built.

-We are honored to have Lauren Abrahams, senior urban designer at Public Work conduct a BEAT Talk on Wednesday, October 25, 2023.
-This session will be held in-person at Public Work office in Toronto.
-Event schedule and location details below.
+We were honored to have Lauren Abrahams, senior urban designer at Public Work conduct a BEAT Talk on Wednesday, October 25, 2023.
+This session was held in-person at Public Work office in Toronto.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.